hathitrust/holdings-backend/adr/0004-order-independence.md

 ## Consequences

-Scrubbing and normalization processes should depend only on the data in the file, not on external sources of data that could cause different results based on the state of that data.
+Scrubbing and normalization processes should depend only on the data in the file, not on the state of other data in the system that could cause different results based on the state of that data.

+Reliance on data truly external to the system is acceptable, but the state of that data at the time of processing must be retained with the input data such that the process can be replicated later.
+(The reliance on the "current maximum OCN" falls in this category)

 There should be automated tests that ensure so far as feasible that: